Howard A. White Award Recipients

 highlight the meaningful impact these faculty members make in the lives of their students.

-Barry McDonald, Professor of Law, Caruso School of Law
+Ahmed Taha, Professor Of Law, Caruso School Of Law

-Brian Link, Assistant Professor of Teaching of Business Law, Seaver College
+Alyssa Ong, Assistant Professor of Accounting, Seaver College